N1SCHALSMALAGATTI/N1SCHALSMALAGATTI/README.md

 - 👋 Hi, I’m Nischal S Malagati
-- 👀 I’m interested in Gaming,Coding and stuff :)
+- 👀 I’m interested in Gaming,Coding and stuff
-- 🌱 I’m currently learning Python and MYSQL
 - 📫 How to reach me My IG:- n1zchal_

 <!---